Anushka2503/Flood-Detection-And-Monitoring-Using-IoT/README.md

-# 🌊 Flood Detection and Monitoring System Using IoT
+# 🌊 Flood Detection and Monitoring Using IoT

 This project aims to detect and monitor flood conditions using IoT sensors and machine learning techniques.
 A mobile application alerts local users about flood risks and provides emergency support through an SOS feature.